 Be humble in the presence of God's mighty power, and he will honor you when the time comes.
 God cares for you, so turn all your worries over to him.
 Be on your guard and stay awake.
 Your enemy, the devil, is like a roaring lion, sneaking around to find someone to attack.
 But you must resist the devil and stay strong in your faith.
 You know that all over the world the Lord's followers are suffering just as you are.
 But God shows undeserved kindness to everyone.
 That's why he appointed Christ Jesus to choose you to share in his eternal glory.
 You will suffer for a while, but God will make you complete, steady, strong, and firm.
 God will be in control forever!
 Amen.
 (1 Peter 5:6-11 CEV)

 Reflecting and Thinking

-The message of Peter's letter can be summarized in five titles: our faithful holy obedience in responding to God's grace gives us a new identity as the people of God, so that even as we suffer for doing good we are committed to living for God, thus being made strong, firm and steadfast in his grace and glory.
+The message of Peter's letter can be summarized in five phrases: our faithful holy obedience in responding to God's grace gives us a new identity as the people of God, so that even as we suffer for doing good we are committed to living for God, thus being made strong, firm and steadfast in his grace and glory.

 Peter began his letter focusing on God's gracious work.
 He concludes with the same theme.
 Here are the reflections and instructions of an elder-pastor.
 Here are the words of a shepherd who is diligently concerned about the glory of his flock when the Chief Shepherd returns.
-He reminds that Christian living is not about human effort, but is about human response to God's grace.
-God's initiative empowers our obedience and changed identity, resulting in changed lives.
+He reminds us that Christian living is not about human effort, but is about human response to God's grace.
+God's initiative empowers our obedience and changes our identity, resulting in changed lives.
 What previously mattered doesn't matter now.
 Living according to the Spirit replaces living according to the body.
 This text makes clear that human response is essential: resist the devil, stay strong.
 But God is ultimately in control.
 Suffering is temporary but living for God is eternal.